Nehru Place

 Nehru Place is a large commercial centre in Delhi, India.
-Although its importance as a financial centre has declined in recent years, Nehru Place is still a prominent commercial area in South Delhi and houses the headquarters of several Indian firms and rivals with other financial centres in the metropolis like Connaught Place, Bhikaji Cama Place and Rajendra Place.
+Although its importance as a financial centre has declined in recent years, Nehru Place is still a prominent commercial area in South East Delhi and houses the headquarters of several Indian firms and rivals with other financial centres in the metropolis like Connaught Place, Bhikaji Cama Place and Rajendra Place.

 It had been listed as a notorious market between 2009 and 2014 by the USTR for selling counterfeit software, media and goods.

-Nehru Place was named after Jawaharlal Nehru, the first prime minister of India.
+Nehru Place is named after Jawaharlal Nehru, the first prime minister of India.

 Background

 This is part of 11 district centres developed by the Delhi Development Authority in the 1970s.
 It was developed during the Congress govt when Jagmohan was heading the DDA.
 As per the reports, it was completed in 1972 and it started with 89 buildings.
 The land was developed primarily from the previous village of Tughlakabad.

 In the place where Nehru Place is currently situated, there were slums.
 Jagmohan was the key person who was responsible for the beautification of Delhi.